Organic movement: Commercial Expansion (1980s–2000s)

 By the 1980s, natural foods distributors had become a significant industry.
 Meetings of wholesalers and co-ops created standards and distribution networks that fueled rapid growth.
 United Natural Foods Inc. (UNFI), founded in 1976 as Mountain People's Warehouse, became the largest natural foods distributor in North America.

 Retail chains emerged as dominant players.
 Whole Foods Market, founded in Austin, Texas in 1980, grew through acquisitions of regional co-ops and stores such as Bread & Circus, Mrs. Gooch's, and Wild Oats Markets.
 By the 1990s it had become the largest dedicated organic supermarket chain in the United States.
 Similar chains expanded internationally, including Fresh & Wild in the UK and Bio Company in Germany.

 During this period, government regulation developed.
 The Organic Foods Production Act of 1990 led to the National Organic Program (certification standards implemented in 2002).
 The European Union likewise integrated organic production into its agricultural policy and subsidy framework.

 Global Market and Certification (2000s–present)

-From the 2000s onward, the organic movement has grown into a global market encompassing not only food but also textiles, bodycare, and household goods.
+From the 2000s onward, the organic movement has grown into a global market encompassing not only food but also textiles, body care, and household goods.
 Certification programs expanded worldwide, with IFOAM and national agencies standardizing production and labeling.

 By the early 21st century, the organic sector was no longer limited to co-ops and health food stores but had penetrated mainstream supermarkets.
 Whole Foods Market and Trader Joe's, along with conventional grocers carrying private-label organics, made certified organic products widely available.

 Environmental awareness, concerns over pesticides, and interest in local food systems continue to drive growth.
 Activists and scholars within the organic movement now focus not only on certification but also on broader sustainability issues, including food miles, Fair trade, and Regenerative agriculture.